ACDguide/Governance/README.md

-# Creation of a single access point for climate data
+# Climate data guidelines

 ## Usage

 ### Building the book

-If you'd like to develop on and build the Working with Single Access Collections book, you should:
+If you'd like to develop on and build the Climate Data Guidelines book, you should:

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-- (Recommended) Remove the existing `SingleAccess/_build/` directory
+- (Recommended) Remove the existing `Governance/_build/` directory
-- Run `jupyter-book build BigData/`
+- Run `jupyter-book build Governance/`

-A fully-rendered HTML version of the book will be built in `SingleAccess/_build/html/`.
+A fully-rendered HTML version of the book will be built in `Governance/_build/html/`.

 ### Hosting the book